 The Company is party to retroactive reinsurance arrangements where a significant portion of the consideration was retained on a "funds held" basis and interest is credited on the balance at a weighted average rate of approximately 7.7% annually.
-These contracts resulted in deferred gains (including experience related profit accruals of \$195 that are amortized into income using the effective interest method over the estimated settlement periods.
-At March 31, 2007, and December 31, 2006, deferred gains related to these reinsurance arrangements were \$829 and \$839, respectively, and are included in other liabilities within the consolidated balance sheets.
-Interest credited to the funds held balances was \$28 and \$26 for the three months ended March 31, 2007, and 2006, respectively.
-Deferred gain amortization was \$16 for the three months ended March 31, 2007, and 2006.
-Reinsurance recoverables related to these transactions, including experience related profit accruals, were \$2,257 and \$2,258 as of March 31, 2007, and December 31, 2006, respectively.
+These contracts resulted in deferred gains (including experience related profit accruals of \$195) that are amortized into income using the effective interest method over the estimated settlement periods.
+At June 30, 2007, and December 31, 2006, deferred gains related to these reinsurance arrangements were \$817 and \$839, respectively, and are included in other liabilities within the consolidated balance sheets.
+Interest credited to the funds held balances for the three months and six months ended June 30, 2007, was \$29 and \$57, respectively, as compared to \$27 and \$52, for the three months and six months ended June 30, 2006, respectively.
+Deferred gain amortization for the three months and six months ended June 30, 2007, was \$13 and \$29, respectively, as compared to \$14 and \$30 for the three months and six months ended June 30, 2006, respectively.
+Reinsurance recoverables related to these transactions, including experience related profit accruals, were \$2,250 and \$2,258 as of June 30, 2007, and December 31, 2006, respectively.

 Additionally, the Company has an aggregate stop loss program covering substantially all of Commercial Markets voluntary workers compensation business from the fourth quarter 2000 through the fourth quarter 2002 accident year periods.
 Under these contracts, losses in excess of a specified loss ratio are reinsured up to a maximum loss ratio and were accounted for as prospective reinsurance at inception.
-However, due to a material contract change at the January 1, 2002 renewal, premium and loss activity subsequent to December 31, 2001 is now accounted for as retroactive reinsurance for coverage provided from the fourth quarter 2000 through the fourth quarter 2001 covered accident year periods.
+However, due to a material contract change at the January 1, 2002 renewal, premium and loss activity subsequent to December 31, 2001, is now accounted for as retroactive reinsurance for coverage provided from the fourth quarter 2000 through the fourth quarter 2001 covered accident year periods.
+The retroactive portion of the aggregate stop loss program is included in the preceding paragraph.

 In 2006, Liberty Mutual Insurance Company ("LMIC") entered into multi-year property catastrophe reinsurance agreements with Mystic Re Ltd. ("Mystic Re"), a Cayman Islands domiciled reinsurer, to provide \$525 of additional reinsurance coverage for LMIC and its affiliates in the event of a Northeast hurricane.
-The reinsurance agreements are fully collateralized by proceeds received by Mystic Re from the issuance of catastrophe bonds and provide coverage for hurricane-related losses from Washington, D.C., to Maine based on industry insured losses as reported by Property Claim Services.
-The Company has not recorded any recoveries under this program.
-Mystic Re has no other reinsurance in force.
+The reinsurance agreements are fully collateralized by proceeds received by Mystic Re from the issuance of catastrophe bonds and provide coverage for hurricane-related losses from Washington, D.C., to Maine based on industry-insured losses as reported by Property Claim Services.
+In 2007, LMIC supplemented this reinsurance in a similar transaction with Mystic Re II Ltd. ("Mystic Re II") a Cayman Islands domiciled reinsurer, to provide \$150 of additional reinsurance coverage for LMIC and its affiliates in the event of a Northeast and/or Florida hurricane event.
+The Company has not recorded any recoveries under these programs.
+Neither Mystic Re nor Mystic Re II has any other reinsurance in force.